What is Cellulosic Ethanol and how do you produce it?

 · Producing fuel from MSW provides a viable solution to multiple environmental problems.

 · Converting compostable waste to ethanol may divert efforts for recycling paper products.
 However, ideally, ethanol production from MSW will only add to the percentage of garbage reused, rather than draw away from the material that is currently recycled.

 It takes three steps to make it:

-- Reduces our dependence on petroleum.
-Ethanol, (grain and celllulosic ethanol) could replace 30 “ 50 percent of the nations demand for energy, according to biomass researchers.
+Reduces our dependence on petroleum.
+Ethanol, (grain and cellulosic ethanol) could replace 30 “ 50 percent of the nation’s demand for energy, according to biomass researchers.

-- Promotes energy diversity and provides consumers a choice.
-Biofuels, such as ethanol, gives consumers a real choice at the pump “ a choice beyond “regular,” “midegrade” or “premium.”
-GM believes that advanced technologies and widespread use of ethanol, is key to achieving energy diversity independence.
+Promotes energy diversity and provides consumers a choice.
+Biofuels, such as ethanol, give consumers a real choice at the pump “ a choice beyond “regular,” “mid-grade” or “premium.”
+GM believes that advanced technologies and widespread use of ethanol are key to achieving energy diversity independence.

 LaBelle (Hendry County), Florida.
-ALICO, Inc. Capacity to produce 13.9 million gallons of ethanol annually using ~770 tons per day of yard, wood, and vegetative wastes and eventually energy cane. (thermo/fermentation)
+ALICO, Inc. Capacity to produce 13.9 million gallons of ethanol annually using ~770 tons per day of the yard, wood, and vegetative wastes and eventually energy cane.
+(Thermo/fermentation)

-- Southern California.
-BlueFire Ethanol, Inc. Sited on an existing landfill, with capacity to produce 19 million gallons of ethanol annually using ~700 tons per day of sorted green waste and wood waste from landfills. (bio)
+Southern California.
+BlueFire Ethanol, Inc. is Sited on an existing landfill, with the capacity to produce 19 million gallons of ethanol annually using ~700 tons per day of sorted green waste and wood waste from landfills. (bio)